PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 We need to implement a policy (let us call it **Variable Redefinition Warning Policy**) that checks the developer written code and warns them if there is a policy violation.

-You do not have to do the scope analysis and test the variable reachability test, we leave those for future assignments.
+You **do not** have to do the scope analysis and test for the variable reachability, we leave those for future assignments.
 ```c
  1. int gcd_recursive(int m2, int n2) {
  2.     int r = m2 % n2;